abondar24/CrackingInterview/README.md

 # Build and run:

-All examples are ran in unit tests.
+All examples(except CountItems,Pipeline) are ran in unit tests.
 ```yaml
  mvn clean test
 ```

+For non-unit test example set main class in pom.xml before build

 # Tasks